yeepio/yeep/docs/methods/permission.update.md

 ***

-## Requires auth
+## Auth logic

-Requestor must be authenticated and assigned with the `yeep.permission.write` permission.
+Requestor must be authenticated and assigned with the `yeep.permission.write` permission for the designated permission's org scope.

 ## Parameters